The Employment Law Review: Nigeria

-The right of women in private and public organisations to maternity leave is guaranteed by the Labour Act.40 However, the Labour Act is silent on paternity leave.
+The right of women working in private and public organisations to maternity leave is guaranteed by the Labour Act.52 However, the Act is silent on paternity leave.
 Thus, entitlement thereto is subject to the contract of employment, company policy or handbook, or agreements between an employer and its employees.
 In September 2021, the federal government, through the Federal Executive Council, approved paternity leave of 14 days for male parents upon the birth or adoption of a child, provided that should parents choose to adopt a child, the male parent will only be entitled to leave if the adopted child is not more than four months old.

 Under the Labour Act, pregnant women have the right to leave their work if they produce a medical certificate from a registered medical practitioner and stating that their confinement will probably take place within six weeks.
 Women shall also not be permitted or compelled to work during the six weeks after childbirth.
 Accordingly, maternity leave is 12 weeks (i.e., six weeks before and six weeks after childbirth).
 The 12 weeks of maternity leave guaranteed by Labour Act can be increased by contract; however, it cannot be reduced by an employer.

 After the maternity leave has ended, a nursing mother is entitled to half an hour twice a day during her working hours to nurse her child.
 The Labour Act also provides that a woman who has been continuously employed by her employer for six months or more prior to her maternity leave will be entitled to not less than 50 per cent of her salary.
-This may be increased by contract, however, which may comprise either full pay or a mixture of full and partial pay.
+This may be increased by contract, however, and may comprise either full pay or a mixture of full and partial pay.
 Since paternity leave is not governed by any Nigerian law, the entitlements accruing to the same are governed by contract.

 No employer is liable, or can be compelled, under the Labour Act to pay any medical expenses incurred by a woman during, or on account of, her pregnancy or confinement, unless such an entitlement is contained in the employment contract.